Östersund Municipality: Political history

 A majority for the social democrats was achieved first in 1962.
 The political scene was shortly afterwards altered, in 1966, when the agrian and rural Centre Party (previously known as Peasant's League) got into the city council, after broadening its scope to include non-farmers, alongside the Christian Democrats (though not present on the national political scene) and the communists returning after a 40-year period of absence.
 The burghers was thus back in power.
 Following the rise of Swedish welfare the small municipalities could not cope with their assigned duties.
 As a result, large municipality blocks were introduced and Östersunds stad was heavily enlarged and several districts kilometres away from the city were included in the new Östersund Municipality.

 The first election for the new municipality was held in 1970 and it was a large success for the Centre Party, both locally in Östersund and nationally due to its opposition towards centralisation.
 Having entered in 1966 with 4 seats it now possessed one fourth of the total number of seats (which was mainly due to support from the city, not the newly included rural areas).
 Block politics formation became prominent and the Centre Party became the leading party for the centre-right block, whilst the Social Democrats came to dominate the left block.
 The Social Democrats regained power in 1980 and has since governed Östersund Municipality until present day (excluding a brief period in the 1990s) supported by the communists (after 1991 known as the Left Party) and occasionally the Green Party.
 The Green Party has been in the municipal council since 1982.

-2006 elections

-In preparation for the 2006 municipal elections the centre-right parties in the opposition were joined, following the example done nationally with Alliance for Sweden as Alliance for Östersund.
-The Green Party did not want to pick a side between the Alliance and the ruling left block.
-This later gave the Green Party the opportunity to support either side.
-After negotiations the party chose to support the left block, just like it did 1998–2002.
-Jens Nilsson from the Social Democratic Party is the mayor of Östersund and has been so since 1997.
+Demographics

+This is a demographic table based on Östersund Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+Residents include everyone registered as living in the district, regardless of age or citizenship status.
+Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
+Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
+Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
+Foreign background is defined as residents either born abroad or with two parents born outside of Sweden.
+Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
+The section about college graduates indicates any degree accumulated after high school.

+In total there were 49,635 Swedish citizens of voting age resident in the municipality.
+58.5% voted for the left coalition and 40.2% for the right coalition.
+Indicators are in percentage points except population totals and income.